 There are several ways you can report a campus climate concern.
 The staff members at these offices are trained to be sensitive to student, faculty, staff, and community concerns.

 Campus Climate Concern Reporting Line: Call 734-615-2427 to report a campus climate concern during normal working hours (Monday-Friday, 8:00 a.m.-5:00 p.m.).
 If it is after hours, leave a message and a staff member will get back to you by the next business day.
-Faculty and staff who call the number during normal business hours will be connected to the Office for Institutional Equity; students will be connected to the Dean of Students Office.
+Faculty and staff who call the number during normal business hours will be connected to Equity, Civil Rights, and Title IX (ECRT); students will be connected to the Dean of Students Office.

 Wondering where to report a campus climate concern?
 View our reporting areas.
 These offices and resources exist to support students, staff, and faculty.